zazoomauro/node-dependency-injection/README.md

 ```

-My proposal for load configuration file in a production environment:
+My proposal for load configuration file in a production environment with transpiling/babel compilation:

 ```ts
 if (process.env.NODE_ENV === 'dev') {